ScriptureExamined/NovawrightStudios/_posts/2026-03-30-why-players-quit-your-game.md

 - how the mechanics work
 - why something happened

 they can’t form strategies.
 They can’t improve.
 And most importantly, they can’t feel responsible for success or failure.

-When players fail without understanding why, the experience feels unfair—even if the system is logically sound.
+When players fail without understanding why, the experience feels unfair, even if the system is logically sound.

 A well-designed system that isn’t communicated properly will feel broken.